BrianStritch/i-think-therefore-i-blog/README.md

 # __--------------  MAKE SURE YOU CHECK SPELLINGS BEFORE MIGRATING  ------------__

 # __Building The Admin Site - part 1__
-WHAT IS IT?    -----    The Django admin panel
+WHAT IS IT?    -----    The Django admin panel <br>
-WHAT DOES IT DO?   ----  Allows a superuser to administer the site HOW DO YOU USE IT?  ----  Log in to the /admin URL with a superuser account
+WHAT DOES IT DO?   ----  Allows a superuser to administer the site <br>
+HOW DO YOU USE IT?  ----  Log in to the /admin URL with a superuser account<br>

 A blog is not much use unless we  have a way to write posts.
 Happily, Django comes with a built-in admin  panel that we can use for this purpose.